avnavarretes/bias_mitigation/README.md

 Adapted from: [https://colab.research.google.com/drive/1QUjLK6oUB_F4FsIDYusaHx-Yl7mL-Lae?usp=sharing]

 #### post_tuning_gender_race_detection.ipynb
 Code to set a folder of folders, the code goes inside each of the folder of images to detect gender and race for every image.
 Creates a dataframe with the results and save it as a csv file.
+This code needs to be run for each tuning experiment and the names of the inside folders have to be set as described inside the notebook

+#### results_analysis.ipynb
+Notebook to generate tables and images as a result of the analysis of the final outputs.
+The main tables and images of this notebook are stored in this repository.

 Note: The main codes are in ipynb format because they were run on Google Colab as they require GPUs to run.
 GoogleColab provides the necessary resources to run the models involved in this project.